 People often use this technique to make their criticisms much more digestible.
 This technique involves layering a harsh criticism in between two compliments.

 This method completely dilutes the entire motive of the feedback.

 Mr Cole: Chris, you’re really good at handling stressful situations but try to be on time.

 This makes it more of an appreciation rather than giving feedback on punctuality.

 Be specific when it comes to constructive feedback.
 Just telling the other person if he’s good or bad isn’t constructive feedback.
 It’s when specifics are included to support the judgement.

 For example, ‘You have good presentation skills’ isn’t constructive feedback.
-‘I like the way you use animations and videos in your presentation to make it more interesting’ is one though.
+‘I like how you use animations and videos in your presentation to make it more interesting’ is one, though.

-Giving feedback requires intense research and analysis of the subject’s behavior.
+Giving feedback requires intense research and analysis of the subject’s behaviour.
 Also, people should try and get into the other person’s shoes to understand situations better.
-In organizations, the hierarchy might be a concern for feedback givers but one should certainly supersede such obstructions in order to have an honest communication cycle.
+In organisations, the hierarchy might concern feedback givers, but one should supersede such obstructions to have an honest communication cycle.